 A ‘smart city’ is one that aims at improving the quality and living standards of its residents by incorporating information and communication technologies (ICT).
 At the heart of a smart city lies technology, employed to reduce costs and make it more livable.
 Today, cities are striving to connect each aspect with technology using the Internet of Things (IoT) and provide intelligent solutions to citizens, ultimately improving living conditions while promoting sustainability and resilience.

 Providing smart services to citizens rests on proper collection and correlation of data.
-This requires an integrated platform that serves as one-stop shop for all information.
-The Singapore One platform is a GIS-based platform that hosts city-wide information and offers information on land availability, parking availability, local transport system etc. It also serves the government of a city, aiding them in building smarter cities.
+This requires an integrated platform that serves as a one-stop-shop for all information.
+The Singapore One platform is a GIS-based platform that hosts city-wide information and offers information on land availability, parking availability, local transport system, etc. It also serves the government of a city, aiding them in building smarter cities.

 Get My Parking’s integrated parking platform works on the same principle, collecting and communicating parking data to lot owners and city governments for efficient management and enhanced decision making.

 Over the years, the concept of smart cities has gained popularity across the globe.
 With its emphasis on technological solutions, smart cities are likely to revolutionize the way in which people live.
 The fact that key aspects of mobility (such as unorganized parking) will transform under the smart cities project is likely to lead to smarter governance and management, ultimately resulting in happier citizens.

 How Get My Parking is helping build smart cities

 Get My Parking’s smart parking solutions to encompass the entire spectrum of hardware and software products for digitizing parking facilities.
 Its unique plug-n-play product – Enable – makes even legacy parking equipment interoperable with the entire ecosystem, at absolutely no additional investment.
 Already offering IoT-based smart parking tech in over 17 countries, Get My Parking is rapidly expanding its presence in cities across the world.